 1) How to use texture paste to create texture on the canvas

-3) How to render the rough texture of the hide
+3) How to render the very rough texture of the hide and horns

 4) and much more

-Nolan begins by cropping an elephant photo to create a portrait-like close up from which to work.
-Now follow his lead to create your own template, apply it to the canvas, and then make your own transparent template to lay over the canvas to help you keep your painting in alignment.
+Transfer the portrait-like close up to the canvas, and then make your own transparent template to lay over the canvas to help you keep your painting in alignment.

 Go back over the painting to be sure you have all the details correct.